nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 <br />

 # 2.3 - Cloning a database to another instance of SQL Server
-You will clone volume from **Windows1** to **Windows2**in this activity.
+You will clone a volume from **Windows1** to **Windows2** in this activity.
 You will then attach the contents of that cloned volume, the `TPCC100` database, on the target instance, **Windows2**.
-Saving the need to back up and restore the database.
+This saves the need to back up and restore the database.

 Since this operation is inside the array, it happens nearly instantaneously.

-When you clone a volume and present it to another host, it does not consume space until data starts changing.
-Then each of the changed blocks is tracked and exposed as a performance metric on the FlashArray Web Interface Dashboard and Array Capacity panel.
+Another benefit is when you clone a volume and present it to another host, the volume does not consume additional space until data starts changing.
+When data does start changing, the changed blocks are tracked and exposed as a performance metric on the FlashArray Web Interface Dashboard and Array Capacity panel.

 ## **Offline the Disk on Windows2**